-We are often privileged to collaborate with members of BAME communities in Glasgow/Scotland with recording sessions and through our educational programmes.
+We are often privileged to collaborate with people of many different backgrounds in Glasgow/Scotland.
 Witnessing online the shockwave of pain and trauma being caused by the events of last week has been heartbreaking.
 We wish to send those reading a message of love and solidarity.

 Through tireless emotional labour by the black community online a wealth of resources are available for anyone interested in harnessing energy towards combating racism.
 I appreciate we are lucky to have an active and educated circle around us and you may have read the same sentiment a multitude of times, on chance this is not the case - this link is a very simple and concise place to start. https://blacklivesmatters.carrd.co/

 Writing in isolation to you now when the studio has been shut under government recommendations for a couple of weeks now.
 I think I speak for us both that we're missing the daily interaction with people that we've became accustomed to.
 2020 has already been very good to us, a massive thank you to everyone that's been in.
 We hit the ground running at the start the year recording an album with the amazing Comfort, finished a live album with Callum Easter (which involved a very fun listening party), worked on a single with LYLO, plus so much more we'll go in depth about bellow.

 Now we've unfortunately had to put the breaks on things, it's a frustrating but necessary period for everyone, we're very much looking forward to continuing another fantastic EP from Molly Linen, a Hairband album that is shaping into something really special and rebooking all our postponements over the next few months.